How to Burn Fat: Step-by-Step Formula

-The others cool thing that’s unique about the type of wheat grass juice I have is that is uses a special dehydrating process that’s not even dehydrating, called bioactive dehydration, but it’s not like the typical high heat dehydration.
+The other cool thing that’s unique about the type of wheatgrass juice I have is that is uses a special dehydrating process that’s not even dehydrating, called bioactive dehydration, but it’s not like the typical high heat dehydration.

 It’s like drinking pure health.

 It’s a great alternative to coffee because it really brings your energy up and makes you feel healthy right away.

 If you think of how much more concentrated a juice is than a grass—by eating a concentrate of the juice, you’re getting the pure, low glycemic index, low sugar, super-concentrated, nutrient-dense healing material in one teaspoon.

 It will save you time over blending or juicing.
 It’s really convenient.
 You just mix it with water, stir, and drink.